 So stop putting up with your cold and dreary bathroom, because there are lots of creative things you can do to brighten up your retreat spot.

-About the Author – Raquel Merc is a writer and a homemaker.
+Author: Raquel Merc is a writer and a homemaker.
 She’s recently contributed a variety of articles on home management and improvement.
-These include tips and ideas on practical matters like gardening, interior design, and even